syncs-usyd/syncs-constitution/constitution.rst

    3. has power to perform all the acts and do all things that appear to the Society to be necessary or desirable for the proper management of the affairs of the Society.

-3. A member may hold up to two (2) Executive positions, other than two (2) Executive positions among the President, Vice President, Treasurer, and Secretary.
+3. A member may hold up to two (2) Executive positions, other than two (2) Executive positions among the Co-Presidents, Treasurer, and Secretary.

 4. There is no maximum number of consecutive terms for which a member may hold Executive positions.